kalviumcommunity/S50_List_Of_Useless_And_Weird_Inventions_/README.md

    - Open your browser and visit http://localhost:3000 to explore the world of useless inventions.

 Contributing:
+   Feel free to contribute to the hilarity!
+If
+      you have your own absurd inventions to add or want to enhance the project, follow these steps:
    - Fork the Repository:   Click on the "Fork" button at the top right of the repository page.
    - Clone Your Fork:   git clone https://github.com/your-username/UselessAndWeirdInventions.git
    - Create a New Branch:   git checkout -b feature/new-feature